 |CAA for Science Standard Setting||August 3–5, 2021||Participants will take part in the standard setting process and make threshold-score recommendations.|

 |CAA for Science Data Review Meeting (virtual)||July 2022 (TBD)||Participants will review data on the performance of live performance task items.|

 |Range Finding (virtual)||Spring 2022 (TBD)||Participants will score student responses and identify samples of student responses for training purposes.|

 |Data Review Meeting (virtual)||Summer 2022 (TBD)||Participants will review data on the performance of live items.|

 |Data Review Meeting (virtual)||June 2022 (TBD)||Participants will review data on the performance of live items.|

 Reimbursement and Travel Expenses

-Travel expenses for the meetings will be prepaid or reimbursed by the Sacramento County Office of Education (SCOE) in accordance with state travel rules and rates; local educational agencies (LEAs) will be reimbursed for the cost of a substitute teacher (if needed) or participants will be paid an honorarium of $150.00 per day (if on non-contract days).
+Any travel expenses for the meetings will be prepaid or reimbursed by the Sacramento County Office of Education (SCOE) in accordance with state travel rules and rates.
+Local educational agencies (LEAs) will be reimbursed for the cost of a substitute teacher (if needed) or participants will be paid an honorarium of $40.00 per hour (if on noncontract days).
 Participants should check with their LEA before applying to verify that they are able to attend the applicable meeting if selected.